pi-hole/docs/docs/guides/upstream-dns-providers.md

 ### More information

-There are even more public DNS server, you can find many (with some extra information) on the [lifewire.com website](https://www.lifewire.com/free-and-public-dns-servers-2626062).
+There are even more public DNS server, you can find many (with some extra information) on [this](https://www.lifewire.com/free-and-public-dns-servers-2626062) Lifewire page.
 A benchmark of these DNS servers (by Gibson Research Center) is available [here](https://www.grc.com/dns/Benchmark.htm).